-- In order to be considered highly qualified and eligible for further allocation award consideration, an application had to achieve in Phase 1: (i) an aggregate score of at least 60 points in each of the two scored application sections; and (ii) an aggregate base score (excluding priority points) of at least 126.5 points.
-Thus, for example, an application with a section score of 60 in the Business Strategy application section combined with a score of 58 in the Community Outcomes application section would not be considered highly qualified and therefore, would not receive further consideration. - Of the highly qualified Applicants, those that were most highly ranked were considered for an allocation.
-In accordance with the NOAA, section V.C.1, highly qualified Applicants were ranked in descending order based on their aggregate scores under the Business Strategy and Community Outcomes application sections, inclusive of half of the priority points, and forwarded to an Allocation Recommendation Panel (the Panel) comprised of CDFI Fund staff. - For each highly qualified application sent to the Panel, panelists reviewed application materials, including the Management Capacity, Capitalization Strategy, and Information Regarding Previous Awards sections, which were not scored in Phase 1.
-The Panel also reviewed information related to prior Allocations (e.g. data from the CDFI Fund's Allocation Tracking System, Community Investment Impact System, Awards Management Information System (AMIS), audited financial statements, supplemental QLICI data requested by CDFI Fund, etc.), if applicable.
-In determining their award recommendation, Panelists considered, among other things: (i) any issues noted by the Phase 1 reviewers; (ii) the Applicant's capacity to deploy and monitor NMTC investments; (iii) the Applicant's track record of providing loans and/or equity investments; (iv) the existence of notable relationships and how such relationships will create benefits (i.e. cost savings, lower fees) for unaffiliated end-users; (v) whether clear and meaningful community outcomes are likely to occur (e.g. metrics used to support the projected outcomes), based on the Applicant's pipeline projects, including the Applicant's ability to track community outcomes; (vi) the Applicant's investment decisions aligning with community priorities; (vii) the financial health and fee/compensation structure of the Applicant; (viii) the distribution of benefits among the investor, Community Development Entity (CDE) and Qualified Active Low-Income Community Business (QALICB); and (ix) the Applicant's track record of raising QEIs.
-Panelists also considered the consistency of the Applicant's past NMTC activities with prior Allocation applications (if applicable), as well as Applicant's proposed commitments to provide Qualified Low-Income Community Investments (QLICIs) in Non-Metropolitan Counties and engage in innovative activities.
-The Panel recommended Allocation awards totaling \$3.5 billion, the total
+- In order to be considered highly qualified and eligible for further allocation award consideration, an application had to achieve in Phase 1: (i) an aggregate score of at least 40 points in each of the two scored application sections; and (ii) an aggregate base score (excluding priority points) of at least 85 points.
+Thus, for example, an application with a section score of 40 in the Business Strategy application section combined with a score of 38 in the Community Outcomes application section would not be considered highly qualified and therefore, would not receive further consideration. - Of the highly qualified Applicants, those that were most highly ranked were considered for an allocation.
+In accordance with the NOAA, section V.C, highly qualified Applicants were ranked in descending order based on their aggregate scores under the Business Strategy and Community Outcomes application sections, inclusive of half of the priority points, and forwarded to an Allocation Recommendation Panel (the Panel) comprised of CDFI Fund staff. - For each highly qualified application sent to the Panel, panelists reviewed application materials, including the Management Capacity, Capitalization Strategy, and Information Regarding Previous Awards sections, which were not scored in Phase 1.
+The Panel also reviewed information related to prior allocations (e.g. data from the CDFI Fund's Awards Management Information System (AMIS), audited financial statements, supplemental information requested by the CDFI Fund, etc.), if applicable.
+In determining their award recommendation, Panelists considered, among other things: (i) any issues noted by the Phase 1 reviewers; (ii) the Applicant's capacity to deploy and monitor NMTC investments; (iii) the Applicant's track record of providing direct loans and/or equity investments; (iv) the existence of notable relationships and how such relationships will create benefits (i.e. cost savings, lower fees) for QALICBs or unaffiliated end-users; (v) whether clear and meaningful community outcomes are likely to occur and benefit Low-Income Persons and/or residents of Low-Income Communities, based on the Applicant's pipeline projects, including the Applicant's ability to track community outcomes; (vi) the Applicant's investment decisions aligning with community priorities; (vii) the financial health and fee/compensation structure of the Applicant; (viii) the distribution of benefits among the investor, Community Development Entity (CDE) and Qualified Active Low-Income Community Business (QALICB); and (ix) the Applicant's track record of raising QEIs.
+Panelists also considered the consistency of the Applicant's past NMTC activities1 with prior Allocation Applications (if applicable), as well as the Applicant's proposed commitments to provide Qualified Low-Income Community Investments (QLICIs) in Non-Metropolitan Counties and engage in innovative investments.
+The Panel recommended allocation awards based on \$5,000,000,000 of allocation authority available for the NMTC Program for the CY 2020 allocation round.
+In making recommendations for an allocation award,

-&lt;sup>1In the case of Applicants (or their Affiliates) that are prior year Allocatees, the CDFI Fund reviewed the activities of the prior year Allocatees to determine whether the entity: (a) effectively utilized its prior-year allocations in a manner generally consistent with the representations made in the relevant allocation application (including, but not limited to, the proposed product offerings, QALICB type, fees and markets served); (b) issued QEIs and made QLICIs in a timely manner; and (c) substantiated a need for additional allocation authority.
+1In the case of Applicants (or their Affiliates) that are prior year Allocatees, the CDFI Fund reviewed the activities of the prior year Allocatees to determine whether the entity: (a) effectively utilized its prior-year allocations in a manner generally consistent with the representations made in the relevant allocation application (including, but not limited to, the proposed product offerings, QALICB type, fees and markets served); (b) issued QEIs and made QLICIs in a timely manner; and (c) substantiated a need for additional allocation authority.